rachelvansciver/SAACO3/networks/Route53.md

 # Route 53

 ## TLDR
-AWS Nameserver and Domain Name register Service.
+AWS Name server and Domain Name Registration Service.

 ## Features
 - managed
 - scalable
-- authorative dns (can be updated by customer)
+- authoritative DNS (can be updated by customer)
-- registar ( can register own names)
+- registrar ( can register own names)
-- 100% availabilty
+- 100% availability
 - health checks

 ## DNS Record
-- domanin name
+- domain name
 - record Type
 - value (ip)
 - routing policy
-- ttl
+- time to live (TTL)

 ### Record types

 #### A
-- hostname to ipv4
+- hostname to IPv4

 #### AAAA
 - hostname to ipv6

 #### CNAME
-- maps dns querys to another domain or subdomain
+- maps DNS queries to another domain or subdomain
 - AAAA
 - CNAME
 - NS

 #### Alias
 - can target a root domain (cname can not)
-- can only be used for aws ressources
+- can only be used for aws resources

 ## Endpoint types

 ### Outbound
-- used by ressources in [[VPC]] to resolve dns querys to ressources outside of the [[VPC]]  (e.g. on premise)
+- used by resources in [[VPC]] to resolve DNS queries to resources outside of the [[VPC]]  (e.g. on premise)

 ## Inbound
-- used by ressources outside of aws to resolve name to ressources inside a [[VPC]]
+- used by resources outside of aws to resolve DNS name to resources inside a [[VPC]]

 ## Routing Types